sjrd/dotty/docs/_spec/03-types.md

 For example, a [type constructor](#type-constructors) does not directly specify a type of values.
 However, when a type constructor is applied to the correct type arguments, it yields a proper type, which may be a value type.

 Non-value types are expressed indirectly in Scala.
 E.g., a method type is described by writing down a method signature, which in itself is not a real type, although it  gives rise to a corresponding [method type](#method-types).
 Type constructors are another example, as one can write `type Swap[m[_, _], a,b] = m[b, a]`, but there is no syntax to write the corresponding anonymous type function directly.

+`AnyKind` is the super type of all types in the Scala type system.
+It has all possible kinds to encode [kind polymorphism](#kind-polymorphism).
+As such, it is neither a value type nor a type constructor.

 ## Paths